Gravitational Polarizability of Schwarzschild Black Holes: The setup

+where $r_{*} \equiv r + 2M \log\left( \frac{r}{2M}-1 \right)$, and $V_\ell(r)$ is an $\ell$-dependent potential, that for axial perturbations (Regge-Wheeler) takes\footnote{Under parity transformation, which in polar coordinates can be written as $r\to r$, $\theta\to \pi-\theta$, $\phi\to \phi+\pi$, out of the 10 tensor harmonics pick a factor $(-1)^l$ and are said to be \emph{polar}, the 3 remaining pick a factor $(-1)^{l+1}$ and are said to be \emph{axial}, or odd.} the explicit form \cite{Regge:1957td} \be V^{(RW)}_l(r)=\pa{1-\frac{2M}r}\paq{\frac{l(l+1)}{r^2}-\frac{6M}{r^3}}\,. \ee For the the polar perturbation (Zerilli) the form of the potential is quantitatively different, but in both cases cases $V(r)\sim 1/r^2$ for large $r$.

-The scattering/absorption process can be described in GR with the Regge-Wheeler and Zerilli equations, which constitute the perturbative scattering equations for positive and negative parity perturbations, respectively (See, for example, chapter 12 of the standard textbook \cite{maggioreII}).
-Assuming a spherically symmetric potential, an incoming \emph{plane} wave with wave vector $\kk=\omega {\bf \hat z}$, and an outgoing spherical wave with a complex amplitude $f(\theta)$ to be determined, one has the following ansatz for a scalar perturbation $H$:
+The scattering/absorption process can be described in GR with the Regge-Wheeler and Zerilli equations, see, for example, chapter 12 of the standard textbook \cite{maggioreII}.
+We consider the scattering of an incoming \emph{plane} GW with wave vector $\kk=\omega {\bf \hat z}$ by the central potential generated by the Schwarzschild black hole into an outgoing spherical wave with the \emph{same} polarization.
+To simplify the computation, we consider as in \cite{Chrzanowski:1976jb} a Cartesian component, for which one can apply the standard formula plane wave decompposition, \ref{eq:app_plane} and obtain the elastic, absortive and total scattering cross sections $\sigma_{e,a,t}$ in terms of the real inelasticity parameter $\eta_\ell$ ($0\leq\eta_\ell\leq 1$) and real phase shift $\delta_\ell$: